chef/chef-web-docs/snapshots/release_analytics/source/chef_client.rst

 .. include:: ../../includes_chef_client/includes_chef_client.rst

 .. warning:: This topic discusses the chef-client only from the context of Chef Analytics.
-For more information about the chef-client, see https://docs.chef.io/chef_client.html.

 audit-mode
 =====================================================